Newsletter Subscribe

 La Sardina Loca

-Tucked away in one of Hobart’s oldest sandstone buildings, La Sardina Loca is your go-to spot for Spritz and tapas.
+Located in one of the city’s oldest sandstone buildings, La Sardina Loca is your go-to spot for cocktails and tapas.
 Grab a seat in the lively courtyard or cosy up in a converted horse stable while you sip cocktails with friends.
 The menu, inspired by Spanish and Mediterranean flavours, features delicious small plates like Boomer Bay oysters and mussel flatbread drizzled with garlic and white wine butter.
-Pair it all with a refreshing Anim wild cider, and you're set for a fantastic time at one of the best bars in Hobart.
+Pair it all with a refreshing Anim wild cider, and you’re set for a fantastic time at one of the best bars in Hobart.

 100 Elizabeth Street, Hobart